tibel/Caliburn.Light/doc/composition.md

 ##### Custom ICloseStrategy

 Possibly one of the coolest features of this sample is how we control application shutdown.
-Since IShell inherits IGuardClose, in the Bootstrapper we just override OnStartup and wire Silverlight’s MainWindow.Closing event to call IShell.CanClose:
+Since IShell inherits ICloseGuard, in the Bootstrapper we just override OnStartup and wire Silverlight’s MainWindow.Closing event to call IShell.CanClose:

 ``` csharp
 protected override void OnStartup(object sender, StartupEventArgs e) {